chengkunli96/TigergraphLDBCTest/README.md

 # Test TigerGraph by LDBC
+This repo is just used for learning how to use LDBC and do some queries test in Databases.
+Here, I test Tigergraph.
+And I mainly use docker to build the test environment.
+Just for recording my learning processing.
 ## Generate LDBC Social DATA
 Hadoop-based LDBC SNB Datagen generates the Interactive workload's SF1-1000 data sets, where SF number means the scale of dataset generated (e.g. SF10=10GB, SF30=30GB).
 And there we use docker to run LDBC.
 ### 1. Configure the docker environment